villarama37/yucky-muck/README.md

 **Hapi Starter Kit** is a **reference service** to be used as a template for building all node.js services with [hapi.js](https://hapijs.com/).
-The reference contains the foundations and plumbing for everything that is needed to successfully develop, test and deploy a production-ready service so that developers can focus on delivering business value.
+The reference contains the foundations and plumbing for everything that is needed to successfully develop, document, test and deploy a production-ready service so that developers can focus on delivering business value.

 ## Steps for creating a new service